Name: Shelter 2011

 Vertigo 2011

-This architectural study of sensation, perception, and materiality gives rise to structure that not only provide shelter but also provoke powerful psychological responses.
-The shelter described here is an exploration into the interplay of sensation and space, challenging its occupants to confront feelings of vertigo, dizziness, and claustrophobia—emotions rarely courted in conventional design.
+This shelter is a challenge to the architectural conventions.
+Rather than promising comfort and reassurance, the design encourages users to embrace the uneasy.
+It is an exploration into the interplay of sensation and space, challenging its occupants to confront feelings of vertigo, dizziness, and claustrophobia—emotions rarely courted in conventional design.
+It is architecture as provocation, a space where the physical and the emotional are inseparably bound.